melli79/mathGames/Readme.md

 Find a greedy algorithm that extracts a $CC_k$ component from a graph and use it to partition the whole graph into $CC_k$ components.

 Q: Is that unique?

+### Application: Tournament plans

+Given $N$ playes that play $k$-player games what is a minimal plan such that every playes has played with every other player in a $k$-player game.

+Hint:  Obviously, you need $r:=\lceil (N-1)/(k-1)\rceil$ rounds in order to reach that.
+But can you actually find a partition of the $N$ players in $rk$ groups such that always $r$ groups can play simultaneously and nobody has to play more than $r$ games?

 ## 13. String Matching Algorithms